-In Fig 24 we show the expected results after two years of running with both NH_3 and ND_3 targets.
+In Fig 26 we show the expected results after two years of running with the ND3 targets.
 The errors displayed are the statistical precision as listed in Table III, while the expected systematic uncertainty is discussed in the caption.
 The calculations are based on global fits to the available SIDIS data.
-The large discrepancy is a reflection of the fact that the current SIDIS data are insensitive to the seaquark contribution, thus leading to large uncertainties in the calculations.
+The large discrepancy is a reflection of the fact that the current SIDIS data are insensitive to the sea-quark contribution, thus leading to large uncertainties in the calculations.
 This is also reflected in the width of the uncertainty bands.

-FIG. 23.
-Expected results after two years of running on NH_3 and ND_3 targets.
+FIG. 25.
+Expected results after two years of running on NH3 and ND3 targets.
 The red error bars are statistical only.
-Absolute systematic uncertainty is estimated to be <1.0% (see Sec. ??), and the relative systematic uncertainty is 4.0%.
-The theory model predictions are for NH_3 target only.
+Absolute systematic uncertainty is estimated to be <1.0%, and the relative systematic uncertainty is 4.0%.
+The theory model predictions are for NH3 target only.

-FIG. 24.
+FIG. 26.
 Projections of the gluon transversity asymmetry with expected data point.
 Error bars on projected data points are from statically and systematic uncertainty estimates.

 From the analytical scope of QCD there is a certain ubiquity of gluons to consider in almost any relevant process.
 However probing the gluonic structure of hadrons and nuclei is considerably more difficult than that of quarks.
 To some extent that can be accredited to the significant innate challenges in measurements of gluon observables which are usually $\mathcal{O}(\alpha_s)$ -suppressed relative to the quark observables.
 Here we suggest a measurement that can provide significant information.
 A finite value of the gluon h{1TT} is likely to trigger a multitude of new experiments to probe the full kinematic range of this observable to help map out and detail the relationship between the nuclear geometry and the gluonic structure.
-It has also been suggested [119] that the magnitude of this observable should increase with atomic number (z).
-There is ongoing polarized target research [121] to polarized higher z solid-state targets.
+It has also been suggested [131] that the magnitude of this observable should increase with atomic number (z).
+There is ongoing polarized target research [133] to polarized higher z solid-state targets.